Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 The best placement tool may be a wheelbarrow.

-It does not replace the wheelbarrow.
+It does not eliminate hand control.

 Frequently Asked Questions